top of page

 Indica

-Indica refers to varieties of cannabis originating from the Hindu-Kush region that are known for being shorter, bushier, broader leafed and higher in their THC content than varieties referred to as Sativa.
+Indica refers to varieties of cannabis originating from the Hindu-Kush region that are known for being shorter, bushier, broader leafed, and higher in their THC content than varieties referred to as Sativa.
 Indica and Sativa are also used colloquially (though not scientifically) to refer to the effects of a variety, generally that Indicas are sedative while Sativas are energetic, although this is not the case.
-(See also Sativa).
+(See also Species Type).

 Kief